meksone/WordPress_Snippets/Obfuscated Email Link JS/README.md

 Whilst it's a completely functional script, there's still rooms for improvement; I want to  point out some little details that I want to correct in the near future:

-- in the **setLinkAttributes** function, the link has a hover message that is hardcoded (linkElement.title = `Send email to ${emailData.email}@${emailData.domain}`;); i plan to make this configurable using another data-attribute
+- ~~in the **setLinkAttributes** function, the link has a hover message that is hardcoded (linkElement.title = `Send email to ${emailData.email}@${emailData.domain}`;); i plan to make this configurable using another data-attribute~~ ✅ Done in 0.1.5
-- also in the same function, there's hardcoded class called **mailto-link** that I want to make configurable through another data-attribute, different from data-class that has a different purpose
+- ~~also in the same function, there's hardcoded class called **mailto-link** that I want to make configurable through another data-attribute, different from data-class that has a different purpose~~ ✅ Done in 0.1.7 - this class remains hardcoded and was renamed in "mk-mailto-link", used for styling in custom CSS if needed
+- implement a more extented support for Languages, using language codes (like en_EN, de_DE and so on) for defining title attributes; maybe a good approach is to dinamically detects if a language code is appended to a text field and then use it if matched with tha page language.

 ### ℹ️Disclaimer